 High-dimensional data in which the number of predictors is much larger than the sample size, are often encountered in fields such as biomedicine, social science, and economics.
 A statistical analysis of high-dimensional data is quite challenging.
 For conducting inferences on statistical models with high-dimensional data, many penalized methods have been developed that simultaneously select important predictors and estimate unknown parameters in the considered models.
-These methods include the Lasso (Tibshirani (1996)), smoothly clipped absolute deviation (SCAD) (Fan and Li (2001)), and minimax concave penalty (MCP) (Zhang (2010)).
+These methods include the Lasso (Tibshirani, 1996), smoothly clipped absolute deviation (SCAD) (Fan and Li, 2001), and minimax concave penalty (MCP) (Zhang, 2010).
 When the dimensionality of the predictors grows exponentially fast with the sample size, we use feature-screening methods to reduce the dimensionality of the predictors to a moderate scale, allowing us to apply classical statistical inference methods to the reduced models.
-For example, see Fan and Lv (2008), Fan and Song (2010), and Chang, Tang and Wu (2013) for model-based feature-screening methods; and Zhu et al. (2011); Li, Zhong and Zhu (2012); He, Wang and Hong (2013); Chang, Tang and Wu (2016); Xie et al. (2020) for model-free feature-screening approaches.
+For example, see Fan and Ly

+(2008), Fan and Song (2010), and Chang et al. (2013) for model-based feature-screening methods; and Zhu et al. (2011), Li et al. (2012), He et al. (2013), Chang et al. (2016), and Xie et al. (2019) for model-free feature-screening approaches.
 A few works have investigated model averaging in ultrahigh-dimensional data.
 For instance, Ando and Li (2014) proposed a two-step model-averaging procedure for ultrahigh-dimensional regression models using a delete-one cross-validation procedure to estimate the model weights; Lan et al. (2018) proposed a sequential model-averaging approach to making stable predictions for high-dimensional linear regression models.
 However, existing model-averaging methods for high-dimensional regression models focus mainly on fully observed data.

 Missing data are relatively common in surveys, clinical trials, and longitudinal studies.
-For example, some individuals may be unwilling to answer sensitive questions, information may be lost as a result of uncontrollable factors, and individuals may be surveyed intermittently or drop out of the study (Little and Rubin (2019)).
+For example, some individuals may be unwilling to answer sensitive questions, information may be lost as a result of uncontrollable factors, and individuals may be surveyed intermittently or drop out of the study (Little and Rubin, 2002).
 Ignoring missing data may lead to prediction bias.
 To address this issue, model-selection and model-averaging methods have been developed to improve the prediction accuracy in the presence of missing data.
-For example, Ibrahim, Zhu and Tang (2008) developed a novel model-selection criterion for the missing data problem based on the EM algorithm; Schomaker, Wan and Heumann (2010) presented two approaches to handle missing data for the model-averaging problem; Dardanoni, Modica and Peracchi (2011) adopted a model-averaging approach to tackle the bias-precision trade-off in the presence of missing covariate values in linear regression models; Zhang (2013) proposed using the Mallows model-averaging approach to handle covariates missing completely at random; and Fang et al. (2017) presented a model-averaging approach in the context of fragmentary data.
+For example, Ibrahim et al. (2008) developed a novel model-selection criterion for the missing data problem based on the EM algorithm;

+Schomaker et al. (2010) presented two approaches to handle missing data for the model-averaging problem; Dardanoni et al. (2011) adopted a model-averaging approach to tackle the bias-precision trade-off in the presence of missing covariate values in linear regression models; Zhang (2013) proposed using the Mallows model-averaging approach to handle covariates missing completely at random; and Fang et al. (2017) presented a model-averaging approach in the context of fragmentary data.
 However, the aforementioned works all apply to the classical setting in which the number of predictors is fixed and less than the sample size.
 To the best of our knowledge, few works have examined model-averaging for ultrahigh-dimensional regression models with responses missing at random (MAR).